Phase-space perturbation theory for cosmic large-scale structure: Perfectly cold initial conditions

 recovering, in particular, the linear growth of density perturbations, $\delta^{(1)} = \e^{\eta_1}\,\delta^\ini$.
 In general, the nonlinear corrections contain terms growing or decaying at different rates.
 At late times, all but the fastest-growing contribution can safely be neglected.
 Up to $\mathcal{F}_3$, we have checked explicitly\footnote{While for low orders it might be feasible to do the calculation by hand, we use SageMath~\cite{Sage} to perform symbolic calculations for higher-order kernels.} that the late-time results of SPT for all momentum moments are recovered.
 In one spatial dimension, we find a closed form solution for the growing-mode Vlasov kernels of arbitrary order,

 which we prove by induction in appendix~\ref{app:proof_1D}, using the recursion relation~\eqref{eq:recursion_vlasov}.
-For $l_1=0$, this reduces to the known solutions of SPT/LPT~\cite{Grinstein1987,McQuinn2016}.
+For $l_1=0$, this reduces to the known solutions for the density kernels of SPT/LPT~\cite{Grinstein1987,McQuinn2016}, and similarly for the velocity kernels by first taking appropriate derivatives with respect to $l_1$, in accordance with eq.~\eqref{eq:cumulant_generation}.
 In fact, also for the three-dimensional system, the perturbative equivalence to SPT should hold to all orders.
 This has been argued for the first time in ref.~\cite{Valageas2001}.
 While the full Vlasov equation allows for dynamical deviation from CICs, the SSA poses a fixed point of the momentum-cumulant hierarchy, since the third and higher momentum cumulants are sourceless in this case~\cite{Pueblas2009}.
 This apparent contradiction between the Vlasov equation and its cumulant hierarchy is rooted in the divergence of the density contrast at stream crossing in the case of CICs.
 Mathematically, the hierarchy is no longer valid thereafter.
 Perturbation theory corresponds to an iterative solution of the momentum-cumulant hierarchy and suffers from the aforementioned fixed point.
 However, deviating slight from CICs avoids the problematic singularities.
 As a consequence, arbitrary momentum cumulants are generated at any order, which will be made explicit in the subsequent section.